computerSmokio/computerSmokio/README.md

-How do u get here???
+How did u get here???